KorfLab/FRAG_project/README.md

+# Generating a GFf file to represent experimental data

-### New nomenclature and data formats needed ###
+## Nomenclature and GFF data formats used to represent breakpoint/block data ##

-Decided to work on reorganizing our data to make it easier going forward.
-To clarify, we have contigs/blocks representing duplicated (or triplicated regions).
-We can represent them using the Sequence Ontology term 'copy_number_gain' (SO:0001742):
+To summarize, we have regions of the genome that have been identified as representing duplicated (or triplicated) 'blocks'.
+We can represent these regions by using the Sequence Ontology term 'copy_number_gain' (SO:0001742):

 http://www.sequenceontology.org/browser/current_svn/term/SO:0001742

-Each block has two ends which define breakpoints.
+Each duplicated or triplicated block Ñ henceforth referred to as either 2x or 3x for simplicity ÑÊhas two ends which define breakpoints.
 These can be represented with the Sequence Ontology term 'chromosome_breakpoint' (SO:0001021):

 http://www.sequenceontology.org/browser/current_svn/term/SO:0001021

-Each breakpoint has a connected breakpoint (the end of another duplicated block).
+Each breakpoint has a connected breakpoint (the end of another 2x/3x block).
 In most cases these pairs of breakpoints will contain intervening sequence that is not present in the reference.
 Collectively, a pair of breakpoints (and inserted sequence) defines a junction.
 These could potentially also be represented in Sequence Ontology terms with